GoHypernet/Galileo-Mission-Frameworks/README.md

 - Vector router
 - Redis cache server
 - Vector Dashboard
-- Nats server
+- Nats server (to be removed.
+Part of auth server.)
-- Auth server
+- Auth server (to be removed)
-- HAProxy server
+- HAProxy server (to be removed.
+Part of auth server.)

-## Not yet included
-- Local etherium provider node.
-Currently uses external eth provider node deployed at https://chain.k8s.lax-hamrostack.com
-- Postgres server(currently uses SQLite)

 ## Current status
 Build works successfully.
 All the containers start successfully.